Top 5 Ways of Improving Customer Experience in Telecom with Virtual Assistants

 The boutique is no longer the lone battlefield for telco brands.
 Social media, websites, affiliates, mobile apps, voice assistants, and IoT devices – all create new touchpoints with customers.
 Leaders in the industry are already taking advantage of these emerging opportunities.

-A by McKinsey found that global telecom operators in the top quartile signed up 50X more customers online than those in the bottom quartile.
+A 2020 end of year survey of telecom leaders by McKinsey found that global telecom operators in the top quartile signed up 50X more customers online than those in the bottom quartile.
 How do they do that?
 By using a combination of digital channels to attract, convert, engage, retain, and renew accounts.